-In FY 2022-23, and FY 2023-24, SJJPA will continue to work with CHSRA and CalSTA on more detailed agreements, and planning for network integration, interim HSR stations and connectivity, and service operations for the Merced-Bakersfield HSR Interim Service.
-SJJPA is also requesting the funding needed to environmentally clear (CEQA & NEPA) the full-build Madera HSR Station and would be the CEQA lead for this effort that would begin in late 2022.
+In FY 2023-24, and FY 2024-25, SJJPA will continue to work with CHSRA and CalSTA on more detailed agreements, and planning for network integration, interim HSR stations and connectivity, and service operations for the Merced-Bakersfield HSR EOS.
+In FY 2022-23, SJJPA received the funding needed to environmentally clear (CEQA & NEPA) the full-build Madera HSR Station and will be the CEQA lead for this effort that will begin in 2023.